The following article has been published in ComputerWeekly and TechTarget.

-Now that Agile is officially mainstream, development teams must not allow old, ingrained habits to resurface and dilute its potential.
-This is a very real risk.
+Now that Agile is officially mainstream, development teams must not allow old, ingrained habits to resurface and dilute their potential.
+This is a genuine risk.

 Agile is already closely linked to SI — let’s remember that the Agile Manifesto states: “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly.”

 In other words, Agile is about continuous, team-driven SI.
-The fact that retrospectives is among the top five Agile techniques underscores SI’s importance (source: State of Agile report).
+The fact that retrospectives are among the top five Agile techniques underscores SI’s importance (source: State of Agile report).

 Nevertheless, SI efforts regularly fail due to inadequate leadership and follow-through.
 Teams either don’t have the right tools to collect the data or that they set the wrong metrics.
 The latter can be especially problematic when Agile development projects are scaling.

-At Plandek and in former positions, our leadership team has had the opportunity to work hands on with a wide variety of Agile engineering teams – from start-ups to very large, distributed enterprises.
-Based on these experiences we have been able to identify five critical areas for effective Agile team SI.
+At Plandek and in former positions, our leadership team has had the opportunity to work hands-on with a wide variety of Agile engineering teams – from start-ups to very large, distributed enterprises.
+Based on these experiences, we have identified five critical areas for effective Agile team SI.

 Agile teams are almost always busy and resource-constrained.
 As a result, the intention to always improve (in a structured and demonstrable way) often loses out to the pressures of the day job – delivering to the ceaseless demands of the business.

-SI calls for a serious commitment from engineering leadership in the form of a structured, long-term and well-implemented SI programme.
-This includes establishing a monthly cycle of team target setting, implementation and review.
+SI calls for a serious commitment from engineering leadership through a structured, long-term and well-implemented SI programme.
+This includes establishing a monthly team target-setting cycle, implementation and review.
 These must be supported with robust tools that provide the necessary metrics and reporting.

-Selecting and agreeing metrics is often the most contentious issue.
-Failing to reach consensus and buy-in on metrics is the reason why so many Agile programmes fail.
+Selecting and agreeing on metrics is often the most contentious issue.
+Failing to reach consensus and buy-in on metrics is why so many Agile programmes fail.

 As the Agile author Scott M. Graffius put it: “If you don’t collect any metrics, you’re flying blind.
-If you collect and focus on too many, they may be obstructing your field of view.”
+If you collect and focus on too many, they may obstruct your field of view.”

 By nature, Agile encourages a myriad of different methodologies and workflows that vary from team to team.
-However, this does not mean that it is impossible to agree on a set of meaningful Agile metrics around which to build a self-improvement programme.
-Our initial research across more than 100 projects in 12 months have revealed the following Agile metrics to be deterministic of better outcomes, and can be tracked and improved in all teams:
+However, this does not mean it is impossible to agree on a set of meaningful Agile metrics to build a self-improvement programme.
+Our initial research across more than 100 projects in 12 months has revealed the following Agile metrics to be deterministic of better outcomes and can be tracked and improved in all teams:

 - The key enabler metrics – best practice and tool use.
-Some team members argue that tool usage (e.g. of Jira) is so inconsistent, that data collected from within it is not meaningful (garbage in, garbage out).
-However, it’s possible and useful to measure the extent to which team members are adhering to simple processes that are part of your software development lifecycle.
+Some team members argue that tool usage (e.g. Jira) is so inconsistent that data collected from within is not meaningful (garbage in, garbage out).
+However, it’s possible and useful to measure how much team members adhere to simple processes that are part of your software development lifecycle.